Abibubble/ms4-lead-shot-hazard/README.md

 #### Payment
-* If the payment fails :
+* If the payment fails:
     * The user is directed back to the checkout form.
     * The user is shown a message that the payment failed.
-* If the payment succeeds :
+* If the payment succeeds:
     * The user will be sent a confirmation email.
     * The email contains the order details and order number.
     * The user will be redirected to the checkout success page.